-Remember to set the Actions required to however many other actions there are in your campaign, including all Subscribe actions.
+Remember to set the Actions required to however many other actions there are in your campaign, excluding all Coupon actions.

 When you create a tiered Reward you will need to decide on what actions you want to incentivise with your rewards.
 Gleam has a wide array of actions to choose from, and the actions you choose will depend on what type of business you are, and what you are trying to achieve.

 Some of the most effective actions you can incentivise with your tiered Reward include: